kthread0/website/README.md

 ## License

-This project is for personal use.
-Feel free to use as inspiration for your own portfolio.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this code for any purpose, including commercial use.